fmezou/lappupdate/docs/lappdeploy_user_guide/environment_variables.rst

     Contain the path for installation package and the :term:`applist` files.

-    Since `lappdeploy` script may be use from removable media (e.g. DVD, USB Stick).
+    Since :doc:`lappdeploy` script may be use from removable media (e.g. DVD, USB Stick).
 It is recommended to use a relative path (e.g. :file:`..\appstore`) rather than an absolute one.